 Born in Albertville in the heart of the Alps I found it hard to focus on my school work and spent my days dreaming about skiing and cycling in the mountains.
 It was no surprise then when I passed my professional qualifications as a ski instructor and a cycling coach.
 I must have cycled multiple times up every possible climb in the Northern Alps, including many that don’t figure in the guidebooks!

 Apart from six years spent in the paddock on the Formula One circuit with Toyota, I have stayed in the mountains ever since.
 During the winter I teach private clients on the ski-slopes in Courchevel, and in the summer I cycle.
 It is a great life, living out my two passions and sharing them with like-minded people: I like nothing better than to pass on my experience.

-I compete in many of the Alpine cyclosportives, such as the Time Megève Mont Blanc and the Marmotte.
-I have also competed in two editions of the Haute Route Alpes, before coaching
+I compete in many of the Alpine cyclosportives, such as the Time Megève Mont Blanc, the Marmotte and of course the Haute Route.

 I have always had a huge passion for all endurance sports, starting with swimming as a kid.
 I then progressed to triathlon, eventually competing for New Zealand 1998, before discovering the world of bike racing and the fun of competing in one day events and stage races.

 Having decided to make a career of coaching endurance sports, I took a degree in Sports Science, specialising in performance.
 I graduated in 2000 and began work as a full time coach.
 Over the last 15 years I have been fortunate to coach many Elite and Age Group national champions and both professional as well as amateur athletes.